TakeoutTech/API/docs/api/order.rst

        "adjusted_total": 2173              //required
      },
      "charges": {                          //=== chargess ===
-       "fees": {                           //optional: fee will be returned if there's delivery fee "total": 100
+       "fees": {                           //optional: supplied by integrator
-       },
+         "delivery": 100,                  //delivery fee (positive number, this will be added to total) "discount": 250                   //discount total (positive number, this will be subtracted from total) },
-       "taxes": {                          //required if calc == false "total": 90
+       "taxes": {                          //Calculate method ignores this field "total": 90
        },
-       "tip": {                            //required if has tip, other fill 0 "amount": 283
+       "tip": {                            //required if has tip, otherwise set to 0 "amount": 283
        },
        "diner_grand_total": 2173,          //required if calc == false, the extended total